 Check on a routine basis., Replace affected parts., We recommend resistance penetration testing to determine the internal condition of the timber.
 We can undertake this testing at additional cost.
 Please contact us for details.

-Several post tops are decayed through.
+Several post tops are decayed through on tops and at ground level.
 Consider replacing.

 Access steps leading to bridge section are decayed.
 Replace.

 Beams on bridge are decaying on tops.
 Monitor and replace when necessary.

 Natural Play - Tree